The adoption process

 5. Matching the right child

 Once you are approved as an adopter, your social worker will keep in touch and let you know about children who need families.
 Our aim is to find the ‘best match’ between children awaiting adoption and approved carers.
-If there are no suitable matches in Peterborough within three months of your approval, we will search regionally through the East Midlands and London consortium’s.
+If there are no suitable matches within three months of your approval, we will search regionally.
 This brings together adoption agencies in the region and aims to increase the possibilities for matching children with teams.
 We will also recommend a range of tools that you can use yourself to search for potential matches, such as LinkMaker.

 6. Becoming a family